Vang Vieng, Laos: What to pack, what to wear, and when to go [2022]

-Traveling to Vang Vieng, Laos?
-If you're planning to go to Vang Vieng, the following is some important information about when to go, what to wear, and what to pack.
+Ready to pack for Vang Vieng, Laos?
+If you're planning to go to Vang Vieng, we have some important information about when to go, what to wear, and what to pack.

 Contents